xfengfeng/dbms_exporter/README.md

 ### Adding new metrics via a config file

-The -extend.query-path command-line argument specifies a YAML file containing additional queries to run.
+The -queryfile command-line argument specifies a YAML file containing the queries to run.
 Some examples are provided in [queries.yaml](queries.yaml).

 ### Running as non-superuser